Formula One: The Ultimate Motorsport of Speed, Technology, and Innovation

 Parc Ferme

 Parc Ferme is a fenced-off secure area where the cars are driven after qualifying and the race and inspected by race stewards.
-When a car is in Parc Ferme, no team members are allowed to make repairs or modifications unless permission is given and actions are supervised by FIA stewards.
+When a vehicle is in Parc Ferme, no team members are allowed to make repairs or modifications unless permission is given and FIA stewards supervise actions.

 Sectors

-Every lap is split into three sections, Sector 1, Sector 2 and Sector 3.
-The purpose of splitting the laps into sectors is to allow drivers to gauge their performance throughout the race.
-The sectors are colour coded.
-A purple sector means that the driver has set the fastest time in the race so far.
-If a driver is told they have gone green in a certain sector this means that they have set a personal best and if a driver sector is described as yellow it means that a driver hasn’t met their personal best.
+Every lap is divided into Sectors 1, 2, and 3.
+The purpose of dividing the laps into sectors is to allow drivers to gauge their performance throughout the race.
+The sectors are colour-coded.
+A purple sector means the driver has set the fastest time in the race.
+If a driver is told they have gone green in a particular industry, this means that they have put a personal best, and if a driver sector is described as yellow, it means that a driver hasn’t met their personal best.

 Retirement/ Retiring

-When a car has to drop out of the race because of an accident or mechanical issue it is said to be retired.
-Drivers will often be told to retire the car if the mechanics feel it is not safe to drive on in its current condition.
+When a car has to drop out of the race because of an accident or mechanical issue, it is said to be retired.
+Drivers are often told to retire the car if the mechanics feel it is unsafe to drive in its current condition.

 Backmarker

-The backmarker is the name given to the car that is coming last and is lapped by leading cars during the race.
-The backmarker often has to move out of the way to make space for the faster car to safely pass.
+The backmarker is the name given to the car that comes last and is lapped by leading cars during the race.
+The backmarker often has to move out of the way to make space for the faster car to pass safely.

 Cockpit

 The cockpit is the area of the chassis where the driver sits.
-The chassis is the main part of a racing car.
-The drivers sit in the cockpit in a seat that is moulded for their body only.
-The steering wheel is also located in the cockpit which allows the driver to control the car.
+The chassis is the central part of a racing car.
+The drivers sit in a seat that is moulded for their body only.
+The steering wheel is also located in the cockpit, which allows the driver to control the car.

 Different Flags Used in Formula 1

 Flags are used by marshals all around the track during practice, qualifying and races.
-If drivers ignore and fail to comply with flags, it can result in penalties.
+If drivers ignore and fail to comply with flags, they can be penalised.
 Let’s have a look at some of the main flags used during a race and their meaning;

 Chequered flag

-This is the basic black and white chequered pattern flag.
-It is waved by marshals at the Start/Finish line to indicate the end of the race.
+This is the basic black-and-white chequered pattern flag.
+Marshals wave it at the Start/Finish line to indicate the end of the race.

 Blue flag

 A blue flag is shown to slower drivers or backmarkers.
-It instructs them to get out of the way of a faster car approaching from behind them to allow for a safe overtaking.
+It instructs them to get out of a faster car approaching from behind them to allow for a safe overtaking.
 Blue flags can be shown during practice, qualifying and a race.

 Yellow flag